types of replacement windows

 8 Types of Replacement Windows

-Awning windows used to be extremely popular for basements because they are often short, can be placed high, and are easy to open with a lever handle.
+Awning windows are popular for basements because they are often short can be placed high, and are easy to open with a lever handle.
 Today they are often paired with large stationary or picture windows.
 They also are wonderful for bedrooms to provide light and ventilation but also privacy when placed higher on walls.

 iStock_000020044457Small

-Typically bay windows have three sided windows.
+Typically bay windows have three-sided windows.
 When installed floor to ceiling, these windows can frame a fabulous view.
-Quite often they are used with a built-in seating to create a cozy atmosphere.
-They are popular in homes with expansive ocean views, in kitchens to bring in more sunlight, in cottages, and almost any type of residential home architecture.
+Quite often they are used with built-in seating to create a cozy atmosphere.
+They are popular in homes with expansive ocean views, in kitchens to bring in more sunlight, in cottages, and in almost any type of residential home architecture.

 Casement windows are windows that are attached to its frame by hinges.
 These hinges enable them to either swing inwards or outwards.
 They are opened and closed with a crank or lever.
 Casement windows can be either a single window that opens from one side or a pair of windows that open outward.
 Because they offer full ventilation from the top to the bottom of the window, these windows are popular in spaces in homes to improve airflow.
 They are commonly found in the living and transitional spaces of the home: living rooms, bedrooms, stairwells, and bathrooms.